-Join us next month for Parenting Strategies: Healthy Eating for Little Ones.
+Watch our video on Parenting Strategies: Healthy Eating for Little Ones, opens a new window.
 Learn practical ideas for planning healthy meals and snacks that support your toddlers as they grow and develop.

 We will discuss the important role parents and caregivers play in shaping the attitudes and behaviors of children towards healthy eating and physical activity.
 Information about child development will be shared along with valuable online mealtime feeding resources.
 Presented by Sue Howk, registered dietitian with Tri-County Health Department.
 For parents and caregivers of children ages 0–6.